Q & A Library

 Pour on the Parsley?

 I've recently been drinking a lot of parsley tea, and my period came a week early.
 Could the tea have played a role?

 Answer (Published 1/17/2007)

 Perhaps.
-My colleague Tieraona Low Dog, M.D., is director of education for the Arizona Center for Integrative Medicine here at the University of Arizona and is a leading expert on botanical medicine.
-She reminded me that in traditional western herbal medicine, parsley is considered an emmenagogue, a substance that stimulates menstruation.
+My colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, reminded me that in traditional western herbal medicine, parsley is considered an emmenagogue, a substance that stimulates menstruation.
 It should always be avoided during pregnancy because it can initiate and strengthen uterine contractions.

 Some people drink parsley tea for its mild diuretic properties, and moderate amounts are safe, but it is quite possible that the tea you've been drinking was responsible for your period coming early.
 Dr. Low Dog suggested that you cut back if your menstrual cycle does not return to normal.

 Parsley is one of the most widely used cooking herbs.
 It has also been used medicinally to treat a number of conditions.
 Large doses of parsley leaf and root can flush excess water from the body, and you can use the herb to flush the urinary system (be sure to drink a lot of fluids at the same time).
 It has also been used to treat stomach and intestinal disorders, and jaundice.
 Topical application of fresh parsley juice is a folk remedy for insect bites.